blukatdevelopment/UnchainedWorldsOld/character_creation/classes/muse.md

 #### Blade: Extra Attack
 When you use your action to make an attack, you may make one additional attack.

+### Hit point re-roll
+Now, and again each time you gain a level from now on, you recalculate your hit points.
+Roll 3d6 and add your CON modifier three times.
+If the value rolled is higher than your current max hit points, you may keep it.

 ### Jack of all Trades
 Your general knowledge serves you well.
-You now receive half your prpficiency bonus on all skills which you are not proficient with.
+You now receive half your proficiency bonus on all skills which you are not proficient with.

 ### Improvised preparation